 The primary objective of our investment activities is to preserve our capital to fund operations and to facilitate business development activities.
 We also seek to maximize income from our investments without assuming significant interest rate risk, liquidity risk, or risk of default by investing in investment grade securities with maturities of four years or less.
-Our exposure to market risk is confined to investments in cash and cash equivalents, marketable securities, and long-term marketable securities, and long-term marketable securities of \$189.1 million.
+Our exposure to market risk is confined to investments in cash and cash equivalents, marketable securities, and long-term marketable securities.
+As of September 30, 2023, we had cash and cash equivalents, marketable securities, and long-term marketable securities of \$225.3 million.

-We have fully repaid the outstanding principal and interest on the 2023 Notes in April 2023.
+We fully repaid the outstanding principal and interest on the 2023 Notes in April 2023.